stoeps13/connections-doc/source/admin/admin/t_admin_search_statistics.md

     |File conversions per second|The average number of files downloaded and converted per second.|
     |File content retrieval|The average time in seconds taken to run the document conversion service.|

+    !!! note
-    **Note:** The file content metrics display in the user interface only after each operation has been carried; you must index and run the document conversion service to view all the metrics.
+    The file content metrics display in the user interface only after each operation has been carried; you must index and run the document conversion service to view all the metrics.

 -   To write internal metrics to a file, complete the following steps: